Panasonic Holdings Corporation

 In the Company, authorities are significantly delegated to the Operating Companies for the complete autonomous management.
 Also, in order to maximize the Group value, the Company has adopted the Executive Officer system, which allows group management from the standpoint of total optimization.

-The number of Executive Officers (including those who concurrently serve as Directors) is 13, consisting of President, Executive Vice President, a position in which the executive officer acts as President in specific areas, and Executive Officer, a position responsible for the business execution of specific functions.
+The number of Executive Officers (including those who concurrently serve as Directors) is fourteen (14), consisting of President, Executive Vice President, a position in which the executive officer acts as President in specific areas, and Executive Officer, a position responsible for the business execution of specific functions.

-<Audit & Supervisory Board Members (A&SB Members) and Audit & Supervisory Board (A&SB)>
+<Audit & Supervisory Board Members and Audit & Supervisory Board>

 <Voluntary Nomination and Compensation Advisory Committee>